What will Mauricio Macri’s election mean for Latin America?

 One frighteningly recent memory of this economic failure is what Argentinians refer to as “el corralito”, in which the government froze all bank accounts in 2001 for 90 days, and subsequently devalued the country’s currency, in effect draining people of their savings and leaving thousands homeless and jobless.

-When people say these sort of events would never happen in the Western world or in developed countries, I point them to the example of what has become of Argentina.
+When people say these sorts of events would never happen in the Western world or in developed countries, I point them to the example of what has become of Argentina.

 Outgoing president Cristina Fernández de Kirchner’s reign has been marred with corruption, from embezzlement and bribery to being accused of murders of political opponents.
 When it comes to governance, Kirchner doubled the size of the state, nationalized industries and increased taxes and inflation astronomically.